• The mediator is approached by an individual to assist.

 Options are then put forward by the parties towards resolving each agenda item.

-Negotiation takes place facilitated by the mediator towards reaching agreement with the child's/children's or elder person's best interests being of importance.
+In the case of family mediation, negotiation takes place facilitated by the mediator towards reaching agreement with the child's/children's or elder person's best interests being of importance.
+During workplace mediation the negotiation is usually around how parties can best work together moving forward.

-Agreements reached will be written up in a Parental Plan or Summary Document.
-If wanted, the parties can redraft the agreement into a legally binding document after receiving advice from their lawyers.
+Agreements reached will be written up in a Parental Plan or a Summary Document.
+In the case of family mediation, the parties can redraft the agreement into a legally binding document after receiving advice from their lawyers.
+With regards to workplace mediation this step will depend on the particular companies applicable procedures.

 Although you set the agenda for mediation.